Finding Candidate TeV Halos among Very-High Energy Sources: Introduction

 \section{Introduction}

 TeV halos are extended Very-High-Energy (VHE; $\geq$100\,GeV) $\gamma$-ray emissions around middle-aged pulsars ($\sim$100\,kyr).
-Their existence has been firmly established due to the detection of extended emissions around the nearby pulsars Geminga and Monogem, made by the High-Altitude Water Cherenkov (HAWC) Observatory \citep{abe+17}.
-Since the detection revelation, various studies focusing on their general existence and possible properties have been carried out (see, e.g., \citealt{lab+17}, \citealt{slb19}, and \citealt{ml22} and references therein).
-Importantly, TeV halos can be a significant contributor to cosmic electrons and positrons in our Galaxy \citep{gml+20, lwa+22, ylz+24}.
+Their existence has been firmly established due to the detection of extended emissions around the nearby pulsars Geminga and Monogem, as observed by the High-Altitude Water Cherenkov (HAWC) Observatory \citep{abe+17}.
+Since the detection revelation, various studies focusing on their general existence and possible properties have been carried out (see, e.g., \citealt{lab+17}, \citealt{slb19}, \citealt{fan22}, and \citealt{ml22} and references therein).
+Importantly, TeV halos can be a significant contributor of cosmic electrons and positrons in our Galaxy \citep{gml+20, lwa+22, ylz+24}.

 In our recent studies of Galactic VHE sources for those whose nature is not clear (i.e., unidentified), we have focused on finding and studying their possible lower energy counterparts by analyzing available multi-energy data (e.g., \citealt{xin+22,zhe+23}).
 The primary ones used are the GeV \gr\ data (in energy range of 0.1--500\,GeV) obtained with the Large Area Telescope (LAT) onboard the {\it Fermi Gamma-ray Space Telescope (Fermi)}.
-It has been realized that for a significant fraction of VHE sources, a known pulsar is often found located in the field, within the error circle of such a VHE source (e.g., \citealt{3hwc}).
-Some of these pulsars with the positional coincidence are \gr-bright, which can cause difficulties in analyses because of the low-spatial resolution of the LAT data (e.g., $\sim$1 deg at 1 GeV).
-The strategy we have applied to overcome the difficulties is to remove the `contamination' of a pulsar, the pulsed emission, by timing this pulsar at $\gamma$-rays.
-This helps reveal the residual emission in a source field, which allow us to conduct clean studies of it as a candidate counterpart (e.g., \citealt{xin+22}).
+It has been ascertained that for a significant fraction of VHE sources, a known pulsar is often found located in the field, within the error circle of such a VHE source (e.g., \citealt{3hwc}).
+Some of these pulsars with the positional coincidence are \gr-bright, which can cause difficulties in analyses because of the low-spatial resolution of the LAT data (e.g., $\sim$1\,deg at 1\,GeV).
+The strategy we have applied to overcome such difficulties is to remove the `contamination' of a pulsar, the pulsed emission, by timing this pulsar at $\gamma$-rays.
+This helps reveal the residual emission in a source field, which allows us to conduct clean studies of it as a candidate counterpart (e.g., \citealt{xin+22}).